prescottprue/redux-firestore/README.md

 ```

 #### Types of Queries
 Each of these functions take a queryOptions object with options as described in the [Query Options section of this README](#query-options).
-Some very simple examples are used here for better comprehension.
+Some simple query options examples are used here for better comprehension.
 ##### get
 ```js
 props.store.firestore.get({ collection: 'cities' }),